Beatrice Michiel

-Beatrice Michiel, also known as Fatma Hatun (1553 - 1613), was a Venetian spy in service in the Ottoman court, under the sultans Murad III and Mehmed III.
+Beatrice Michiel, also known as Fatma Hatun (1553 - 1613), was a Venetian spy in service in the Ottoman court, under the sultan Murad III.

 Biography

 Early life

 Beatrice was born in the Serenissima Republic of Venice in 1553.
 She was daughter of the Venetian official Giacomo Michiel and his wife Franceschina Zorzi.
 She had at least one sister and two brothers.

 In 1559, while sailing with her family in the Adriatic Sea to visit her father, engaged as a diplomat in Buda, they were attacked by Barbary pirates and taken prisoner together with the other passengers.
 While the mother managed to save or redeem herself and her daughters, her two brothers were taken to Constantinople, where they underwent the process of castration and were made to convert to Islam with the names of Cafer and Gazanfer.
 Later both made careers at the court of the future sultan Selim II, entering his intimate circle and that of his favorite, Nurbanu Sultan.

 Meanwhile, in Venice, Beatrice married twice with Venetian aristocrats, first with Angelo di Bianci and then, widowed in 1588, in 1589 with Zuane Zaghis.
 From her first husband she had a son, Giacomo di Bianci, while the name and paternity of a second is uncertain.

-From Constantinople, his two brothers managed to contact the family of origin.
+From Constantinople, her two brothers managed to contact the family of origin.
 Between 1582 and 1584, their mother lived with them as a guest, and when she returned to Venice she was received with honors and money.
 Since Beatrice was unhappy in her marriage, in 1591 she too decided to flee to Constantinople to her brothers, abandoning her husband and children.

-She converted to Islam with name Fatma Hatun, married the protégé of her brothers, Ali Ağa, general of the janissaries, and was introduced inside the harem.
+She converted to Islam with the name Fatma Hatun, married the protégé of her brothers, Ali Ağa, general of the janissaries, and was introduced inside the harem.